 If you’re going for the non-traditional bird, you might as well embrace the opportunity to go non-traditional with the flavor profile as well.
 This tasty mash-up between duck à l’orange and Chinese roast duck uses a combination of orange juice and marmalade to turn up the citrus tang.
 Keep the side dish game in theme by subbing in miso mashed potatoes and Chinese sausage-sticky rice stuffing for the old standbys.
 Get our Marmalade-Glazed Roast Duck recipe.

 This year, skip the predictable oven drama (“What the hell is going on with the temp?”
-“How am I going to fit all the dishes I need to cook in here?”), by opting instead for everyone’s favorite no-fuss tool: The slow-cooker.
-Duck is a classic choice for the low-stress confit technique, aka slow poaching in fat, which results in rich, pull-apart-tender meat.
-Hey, let’s be honest, Thanksgiving isn’t exactly about moderation, so you might as well really go for it right?
+“How am I going to fit all the dishes I need to cook in here?”), by opting instead for everyone’s favorite no-fuss tool: The slow cooker.
+Duck is a classic choice for the low-stress Crock Pot confit technique—aka, slow poaching in fat—which results in rich, pull-apart-tender meat.
+Hey, let’s be honest, Thanksgiving isn’t exactly about moderation, so you might as well really go for it, right?
 (And just think of all the amazing leftovers possibilities: sandwiches, breakfast tacos, spring rolls…) Get our Slow Cooker Duck Confit recipe.

 A smart option for a smaller, more intimate Thanksgiving dinner, these little game birds work perfectly as individual portions.
-The trick with these guys is to be really diligent about cook time and temperature, overdo it and the meat will be tough and dry, you want the meat to be firm to the touch and for the juices to run clear.
+The trick with these guys is to be really diligent about cook time and temperature.
+Overdo it and the meat will be tough and dry; you want the flesh to be just firm to the touch and for the juices to run clear.

 For those die-hard Team Dressing fans, this small bird rendition offers quite the perk: Individual quails means individual, no-sharing-necessary portions of sweet-savory pork sausage, cranberry, and chestnut stuffing.
-Get the recipe.
+Get the Roast Quail with Cranberry, Chestnut & Pork Sausage Stuffing recipe.

 As long as we’re talking about breaking with tradition here, why wait another month for the roast goose?
 The rich, flavor-packed dark meat bird offers an unexpected, throwback kind of wow-factor that nevertheless fits in seamlessly with turkey’s tried and true accompaniments.
 Get our Roast Goose recipe.

 Make it even more festive with four kinds of beer, plus red cabbage cooked with cinnamon, orange zest, and port.
-Get the Ale-Roast Goose with Double Red Cabbage recipe.
+Get the Ale-Roast Goose with Double Red Cabbage recipe (from “The Beer Kitchen” cookbook by Melissa Cole).

 Capon & Cornish Game Hen